Russell C. Davis (general): Early life

 Russell C. Davis was born in Tuskegee, Alabama, on October 22, 1938, and graduated from Tuskegee Institute High School.
 As recounted in a speech at Simpson College, Davis's great-great grandfather, a former slave, helped raise money to found what now is known as Tuskegee University.
 Davis's grandfather worked with George Washington Carver at Tuskegee, and Davis related that when he was a child attending a nursery school on campus, Carver was still a well-known figure at the school, the "tall man in a lab coat who gave us children candy."

 He began his military career in 1958 as an aviation cadet in the United States Air Force, and he received his commission in 1960.
 Following pilot training, he was assigned at Lincoln Air Force Base, Nebraska, and he graduated from the University of Nebraska Omaha with a Bachelor of Arts degree in general education in 1963.
-After serving as a bomber pilot, he was released from active duty in April, 1965 and joined the Iowa Air National as an interceptor pilot.
+After serving as a bomber pilot, he was released from active duty in April, 1965 and joined the Iowa Air National Guard as an interceptor pilot.